jbeaudette3/Fetch/README.md

     brands-clean.py
     receipts-clean.py   // this produces 2 files, one for the receipt, and one where each row is an item on the receipt.

-After creating a database with `CREATE DATABASE Fetch;`, tables were inserted into SQL.
+After creating a database with `CREATE DATABASE Fetch;`, tables were inserted into SQL using mySQL.
 In /SQL-load/:

     SQL-load-users.sql